vergauwenthomas/MetObs_toolkit/docs/special_topics.rst

 Using irregular timestamp datasets
 =====================================

-Some datasets have irregular time frequencies of the timestamps.
+Some datasets have irregular time frequencies of the observations.
 These datasets come with some extra challenges.
 Here is some information on how to deal with them.

 A common problem that can arise is that most observations are **not present** and that **a lot of missing observations** (and gaps) are introduced.
-This is because the toolkit assumes that each station has a time resolution and a perfect regular timestamp series with this frequency.
-The toolkit will thus ignore observations that are not on the frequency (--> observations get lost) and looks for observations on perfect regular time intervals (--> when a timestamp is not present, it is assumed to be missing.)
+This is because the toolkit assumes that each station has observations at a constant frequency.
+So the toolkit expects perfectly regular timestamp series.
+The toolkit will hence ignore observations that are not on the frequency, so observations get lost.
+Also, it looks for observations on perfectly regular time intervals, so when a timestamp is not present, it is assumed to be missing.

 To avoid these problems you can **synchronize** your observations.
 Synchronizing will convert your irregular dataset **to a regular dataset** and an **easy origin** is chosen if possible.
 (The origin is the first timestamp of your dataset.)

-The :py:meth:`sync_observations()<metobs_toolkit.dataset.Dataset.sync_observations>` method
-is designed to do just that.
-A tolerance argument must be provided.
-This tolerance indicates what the **maximal time-translation** error can be for one observation timestamp.
+Converting your dataset to a regular dataset is performed by shifting the timestamp of an observation.
+For example, if a frequency of 5 minutes is assumed and the observation has a timestamp at 54 minutes and 47 seconds, the timestamp is shifted to 55 minutes.
+A certain maximal threshold needs to be set to avoid observations being shifted too much.
+This threshold is called the tolerance and it indicates what the **maximal time-translation** error can be for one observation timestamp.

+Synchronizing your observations can be performed with he :py:meth:`sync_observations()<metobs_toolkit.dataset.Dataset.sync_observations>` method.
+As an argument of this function you must provide a tolerance.

 Example
 ---------
-We have a dataset with Netatmo(*) data.
+Let's take an example dataset with Netatmo(*) data.
 These data are known for having irregular timestamps.
 On average the time resolution is 5 minutes.
 In the data file, we can see that there are 4320 observational records.
 However, when we import it into the toolkit, only 87 observational records remain: